 FAQ concerning the Corona measures

 Is Testen voor Toegang (Testing for Admission) mandatory?

 Yes.
-On 16, 17 and 18 April 2021, ITA will take part in the pilot Toegang voor Testen (Testing for Admission) with two performances.
-In order to gain access to the try-outs of The Hours (16, 17, 18 April) or Piano Works Debussy (17, 18 April), every visitor with an admission ticket must be tested within 40 hours before the start of the performance in question.
-An appointment can be scheduled via https://www.testenvoortoegang.nl/ (In Dutch only).
+During the Holland Festival, ITA will take part in Toegang voor Testen (Testing for Admission).
+In order to gain access to the performances, every visitor with an admission ticket must be tested within 40 hours before the start of the performance in question.
+An appointment can be scheduled via https://www.testenvoortoegang.nl/.

-Please note: only test results scheduled via Toegang voor Testen (Testing for Admission) will be accepted for admission to the try-outs of The Hours and Piano Works Debussy.
+Please note: only test results scheduled via Toegang voor Testen (Testing for Admission) will be accepted for admission.
 The e-mail you receive from Toegang voor Testen (Testing for Admission) with your negative test result contains a unique code.
 In the CoronaCheck app you convert this code into a digital test certificate.

 What if my test is positive?

 If you are Tested for Admission and your test results are positive, your ticket will only be refunded if you inform the box office (email@example.com) before the performance.

 How expensive is it to do a test?

 The cost of the access test is currently paid for by the national government.
 There are therefore no costs for you as a visitor.

 The same measures apply within ITA as in the rest of society: